mihirp1998/Adversarial-Inverse-Graphics-Networks-for-Faces/README.md

 - [x] **Discriminative Model**.
 Conv discrim model mentioned in the paper
 - [x] **Renderer Model**.
 Average Pooling Renderer for Image Translation

+## Renderer

+Change the Render Function dependent on your Need.
+The renderer is the one which adds bias to the network.
+I have currently kept it according to biased SuperResolution as mentioned in Paper but dependent on the data you have to change it.
+For Avatar to Human I convert the rendered Image to GrayScale

 ## Dataset
 **The dataset has been collected by me by applying a face cropper on all Avatar Movie frames The human dataset is taken from Celeb Data**